The wonderful cast of Ozy and Millie and their character tropes.

 - Generation Xerox: Her Mom was apparently exactly like her as a girl.

 - Must Have Caffeine: She doesn't care if it stunts her growth.
 Though subverted once she actually gets hold of some.

 - Not So Different: With Felicia, of all people.
 Millie herself admits that, aside from the surface personality, both she and Felicia are smart (though it's more of a book-smart sort of intelligence in Felicia's case), competitive, a bit short-tempered, and prone to taking a black-and-white view of the world.

 - Red Oni: To Ozy's Blue.

 A dragon and Ozy's adoptive father.
-He appears to be slightly over a century old and is prone to Historical In Jokes, especially ones related to obscure presidents (e.g., he claims to be responsible for William Howard Taft getting stuck in the White House bathtub), as well as bad Zen jokes.
-He runs for president every four years, despite having seceded from the United States to form the nation of Greater Llewellynland.
+He appears to be slightly over a century old and is prone to historical in-jokes, especially ones related to obscure presidents (e.g., he claims to be responsible for William Howard Taft getting stuck in the White House bathtub), as well as bad Zen jokes.
+He runs for president every four years, despite having seceded from the United States to form the nation of Greater Llewellynlland.

 Tropes associated with Llewellyn: